 ABA is all about building skills.
 At Therapeutic Pathways, BCBA Clinical Supervisors are in charge of studying childrens’ specific behaviors, identifying their interests and motivators, and coming up with a plan to address needs based on individual goals.

-In this way, each child’s treatment team helps them develop social, emotional, social, communication and daily living skills while reducing undesirable or dangerous behaviors.
+In this way, each child’s treatment team helps them develop social, emotional, communication and daily living skills while reducing undesirable or dangerous behaviors.

 Early Intervention Services in California